collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### How to Add Additional Commits

+You can continue to push changes to the branch.
+Anyone else who has read/write access to the branch can also fetch it, make a change, and push to the branch too.
 The process is the same as earlier.
-You need to have read/write access to the branch.
 If a pull request has already been made, the additional commit(s) will be automatically added to the pull request.

 Add, commit, create a message